 When I was 10, I resold lost golf balls back to the golfers and I made a fortune!

 I was introduced to craft beer my freshman year of college because my roommate at the time worked at Red Brick (thank you, Zak).
 He would bring home short-filled bottles of Hoplanta, Blonde, and Peachtree Pale Ale and my Budweiser/Yuengling cultured palate was forever transformed.

 Anything baseball related, watching Seinfeld re-runs, and attempting to write short story fiction.

-Myself, my brother Jake, and sister Taryn are all named after characters from the soap opera General Hospital that my mom watched while she was pregnant and laid up on the couch.
+Myself, my brother Drake, and sister Taryn are all named after characters from the soap opera General Hospital that my mom watched while she was pregnant and laid up on the couch.
 Wait, that’s not exactly funny… it may be fond of weird.

 I’m married with 2 dog children – a black lab and a brittany spaniel